RoseCityRobotics/common_platform/docs/source/index.md

 1. Check the [Operations Manual](operations/index) for step-by-step guides
 2. Review the troubleshooting sections
+3. Visit our [GitHub repository](https://github.com/RoseCityRobotics/common_platform) for source code and issue tracking
-3. Contact the RCR team for additional support
+4. Contact the RCR team for additional support

 ---